 Portal & Community Security: Experience Cloud Access

-Portal security (Experience Cloud) introduces a second layer of complexity to the Salesforce security model.
-External users — customers, partners, suppliers — have different license types, different sharing behavior, and different security constraints than internal users.
+Portal security, in the context of Experience Cloud (formerly Community Cloud), introduces a second layer of complexity to the Salesforce security model.
+External users (customers, partners, suppliers) have different license types, different sharing behavior, and different security constraints than internal users.
 Getting portal security wrong is a common CTA failure point because candidates apply internal security patterns to external user scenarios.

 External User Architecture Overview